 The two certificate programs (majors) in this department are Baking and Pastry and Restaurant Management.
-They provide students with the knowledge, skills, and attitudes which enhance successful employment in the various job classifications of the Culinary Arts industry.
-The programs include pre-employment courses, supervised experience prior to employment, extension classes, and short-term workshops for upgrading skills.
-Many classes are approved by Retail Bakers Association (RBA) and National Restaurant Association (NRA).
+They provide students with the knowledge and skills enhance successful employment in the various job classifications of the Culinary Arts industry.
+The programs include pre-employment courses, supervised experience prior to employment and short-term workshops for upgrading skills.
+Many classes are endorsed by the Retail Bakers Association (RBA) and the National Restaurant Association (NRA).